The Resy Hit List: Where In San Francisco You’ll Want to Eat Right Now

 16. True Laurel Mission

 San Franciscans are extremely lucky to have such a good drinking town, and those who live in The Mission are the luckiest of the bunch.
 The 20th street corridor especially is remarkable.
 We have not one but two world class cocktail bars: the ever-changing Trick Dog of course, and the especially awesome True Laurel literally around the corner.
 Nicolas Torres’s cocktails rule: they’ve got the right balance of clever and quaffable (the clarified Mai O Mai is one of our favorite drinks in the world, his take on a clarified mai tai).
 The food rules, too.
-There’s the patty melt of course, and recently chef Nick Anichini (Ancora, Bar Crenn) took over the kitchen and is adding his fine-dining technique and flair to the menu in an approachable way (hello corn pancakes with caviar).
+Get the patty melt, which will ruin all patty melts for you.
+Which is just fine, trust us.

 Find more info here.